bracfa/pwk/joplinExports/oscp_exercises/md/OSCP Exercises/10. Introduction to Buffer Overflows/Exercises.md

-## 2. Supply at least 80 A's and verify that EIP after the *strcpy* will ontain the value 41414141.
+## 10.2.5.2.
+Supply at least 80 A's and verify that EIP after the *strcpy* will contain the value 41414141.
 ### Supply the 80 A's as an argument
 ![270e619bd317a5e6db3eb7898bdcfc78.png](../../_resources/cd733729407a4be4932064d0efcf536f.png)